- 91% of students in work or further study within six months of graduation (Destination of Leavers of Higher Education, 2016 results).

 Human performance in sport and exercise is based on three areas – body chemistry (physiology), the physical demands on the body (biomechanics) and the mind’s response (psychology).
 On this course, you will gain in-depth knowledge of how psychology underpins sport and exercise.

-This Sport Psychology degree will give you a strong scientific understanding of the mind, brain, behavior and experience and the complex interactions between these elements.
-This course is accredited by the British Psychological Society. with the option of becoming a graduate member of the BPS in preparation for your professional career in Sport and Exercise Psychology.
+This Sport Psychology degree will give you a strong scientific understanding of the mind, brain, behaviour and experience and the complex interactions between these elements.
+This course is accredited by the British Psychological Society with the option of becoming a graduate member of the BPS in preparation for your professional career in Sport and Exercise Psychology.

 During your first year, you will be introduced to a range of different modules to provide you with a foundation for understanding the key psychological concepts that affect sport performance.